 Mike Dean: The best way I could sort of put it in perspective for you is; are you familiar with the PROBOT album?

-Mike Dean: It’s like more uncontrollable version of that, so I mean that was basically like Dave Grohl coming up with the songs and then seeking out like metal vocalist that he respected to come sing them.
-He would try to write songs that were like crafted for that person, and like a doomy one from Lee Dorian and Eric Wagner.
-Actually ended up switching songs by the way, they traded songs.
+Mike Dean: It’s like a more uncontrollable version of that, so I mean that was basically like Dave Grohl coming up with the songs and then seeking out like metal vocalist that he respected to come to sing them.
+He would try to write songs that were crafted for that person and like a doomy one from Lee Dorian and Eric Wagner.
+Actually ended up switching songs.
+By the way, they traded songs.
 So it’s that type of concept.
-The house engineer 606, this guy named John Lousteau, he’s also a drummer from Tennessee who moved to L.A, a good friend with Nick Raskulinecz, the record producer.
-But anyway they wanted to do the same thing, create some songs and then see how many different guest vocalist and musicians they could get.
-It went beyond vocals, all kinds of stuff is there.
-It’s like the PROBOT album but even more like, you’ve got Greg Anderson from Altar and Goatsnake playing guitar and some stuff.
+The house engineer 606, this guy named John Lousteau, he’s also a drummer from Tennessee who moved to L.A, a good friend of Nick Raskulinecz, the record producer.
+But anyway, they wanted to do the same thing, create some songs and then see how many different guest vocalists and musicians they could get.
+It went beyond vocals.
+All kinds of stuff are there.
+It’s like the PROBOT album but even more, like you’ve got Greg Anderson from Altar and Goatsnake playing guitar and some stuff.
 Max from Sepultura and so on.
-We recorded some of the vocals around the time when we were doing IX, so I recorded some vocals, Woody’s guitar, I got a bass song there and it was kind of split out.
-But Jello Biafra was there and just a lot of, I called it super collaboration.
-I got very little to do with it, but I guess that’s better because I was in the photograph of the Randy Blythe.
+We recorded some of the vocals around the time when we were doing IX, so I recorded some vocals, Woody’s guitar, I got a bass song there, and it was kind of split out.
+But Jello Biafra was there, and just a lot of, I called it super collaboration.
+I got very little to do with it, but I guess that’s better because I was in the photograph of Randy Blythe.
 Randy from Lamb of God.
-You know how they Internet is and he’s like, Mike Dean.
-Just like, no I just…I just did some cheap recording for them.
+You know how the Internet is, and he’s like, Mike Dean.
+Just like, no, I just…I just did some cheap recording for them.

 Metal-Rules.com: But do you have some other projects going on right now?

-Mike Dean: I have to go home, to record an album for band Sourvein.
-They did Roadburn last year, its kind a North Carolina kind of sludgy kind of bands.
+Mike Dean: I have to go home, to record an album for the band Sourvein.
+They did Roadburn last year; it’s kind of North Carolina kind of sludgy kind of bands.
 Pretty good.
-I recorded IX with John Custer kind of helping out, and I also just recorded with a band called Earthride, Maryland doom band.
-Lastly also talked to a band called Foghound that has people from Sixty Watt Shaman out of Maryland area too.
-But the Sourvein thing, I’m doing it in trade and part for a two inch tape machine, analog tape machine.
+I recorded IX with John Custer, kind of helping out, and I also just recorded with a band called Earthride, a Maryland doom band.
+Lastly also talked to a band called Foghound with people from Sixty Watt Shaman out of the Maryland area.
+But the Sourvein thing, I’m doing it in trade and part for a two-inch tape machine, analog tape machine.

 Metal-Rules.com: As you keep your nose on the ground checking new bands and stuff like that.
 But when you think about this sludge thing, the sludge or doom metal thing from the Roadburn festival.
 There are a lot of bands playing the real doomy stuff…

 Mike Dean: Yeah, it’s getting a little crowded.
-It’s something I enjoy, but it’s very easy to do it, to do a mediocre version of that.
-It’s very easy to do mediocre version of that.
-I like it when there is song writing and melody involved, or some kind of creativity like YOB.
-I like YOB, because the lyrics are good.
-There is a lot of kind of crazy ambiance, some texture and you can tell they are not just going through the motions.
-There is a little bit of Sabbath, there is a little bit of like almost like a musical neurosis there as well.
+I enjoy something, but it’s very easy to do it to do a mediocre version of that.
+It’s very easy to do a mediocre version of that.
+I like it when there is songwriting and melody involved or some kind of creativity like YOB.
+I like YOB because the lyrics are good.
+There is a lot of kind of crazy ambiance, some texture, and you can tell they are not just going through the motions.
+There is a little bit of Sabbath, and there is a little bit of like almost like a musical neurosis there as well.
 I like the more creative versions of that, for sure.
-There used to just be Eyehategod, and they were good.
+There used to be Eyehategod, and they were good.
 But now all of Europe is discovering; this is not too hard, I can do it.

 THE LAST WORDS

 Mike Dean: Reed is doing his tour with the C.O.C.
-Blind, but before it starts we are playing a show in Chicago, Corrosion of Conformity with the Pepper guy singing.
-We are playing in Chicago, first North American show in a long time with them.
-We are talking about some festivals, maybe Download? something like that.
-It’s not for sure, I probably should say that.
-Basically we are going on tour this summer to see what’s going on, I’m writing some songs and I will be mixing a record as soon as I get home.
+Blind, but before it starts, we are playing a show in Chicago, Corrosion of Conformity, with the Pepper guy singing.
+We are playing in Chicago, the first North American show in a long time with them.
+We are talking about some festivals, maybe Download?
+Something like that.
+It’s not for sure, and I probably should say that.
+Basically, we are going on tour this summer to see what’s going on, I’m writing some songs, and I will be mixing a record as soon as I get home.

 Metal-Rules.com: Okay.
 We thank you for your time.